 Both of these are bad news for your credit, but a foreclosure is going to have a larger impact by far.
 In a short sale vs foreclosure situation where your credit is crucial to your quality of life, as it often is, avoiding foreclosure by any means possible is often going to be the route to go.
 If you have not gone into default, the impact on your credit score due to a short sale will be less than if you had been in default, but even then you will experience a drop that can be anywhere from 50 to over 100 points depending upon the credit bureau and how they categorize a short sale.

-When it comes time, keep in mind that a foreclosure can actually be found on your credit score and could keep you from a job when your if your employer checks your credit history.
+When it comes time, keep in mind that a foreclosure can actually be found on your credit score and could keep you from a job when the secured credit assets company checks your credit history.
 A foreclosure will also stay on your credit report for 7 years and drop your credit score by at least 100 points, sometimes even more than 150 points, depending upon the credit bureau doing the reporting.
 In the end, when considering a short sale or a foreclosure, both of these are going to have deep and lasting effects on your credit that will be difficult to repair.
 If you have had a past foreclosure, make sure you monitor your credit (see junk debt buyers) with some type of strong id theft service to make sure it is reported accurately and that the charge off date is reflected in the reports.